SolidCaterpillar/SWEN303-Group-Project-Part-2/Usability Test Plan.md

    - Participants will be asked to read and sign a consent form, which outlines their role in the test, the nature of the tasks, and their rights as participants.

 #### Testing of Prototypes

 1. **Working with the Prototype**:
    - Participants will then go through the task list for our prototype.
 They will be accompanied by a facilitator/note-taker who will help direct them through the various tasks and record information.
 We will be recording the user to later conduct sentiment analysis on the users.
    - Key findings will focus on points of confusion while navigating the application.

 2. **Collecting Quantitative Data**:
    - Users will then be asked to fill out a survey consisting of SUS questions.
-This will be collected in a google form for later evaluation.
+This will be collected in a Google Form for later evaluation.

 #### Focus Group Evaluation

 1. **Splitting Groups**:
    - Participants will be split into two groups of three, we will then use that to conduct a focus group consisting of five questions.
-   - Key goals from this consist of trying to understand emotional feelings and undertones as they navigate the app, as well as future recomendations.
+   - Key goals from this consist of trying to understand emotional feelings and undertones as they navigate the app, as well as future recommendations.

 # Roles

 ## Role Definitions

-- Facilitator: The facilitator is responsible for guiding the test subject through the test plan and answering any questions the test subject might have
+- **Facilitator**: The facilitator is responsible for guiding the test subject through the test plan and answering any questions the test subject might have.
-- Recorder: The recorder is responsible for documenting the test subject's responses, feedback and any interactions between the facilitator and the test subject
+- **Recorder**: The recorder is responsible for documenting the test subject's responses, feedback, and any interactions between the facilitator and the test subject.
-- Test Subject: The test subject is the person who will be interacting with the system being tested
+- **Test Subject**: The test subject is the person who will be interacting with the system being tested.

 ## Role Assignments

-Test Subject: Rachel Correa
+- **Test Subject: Rachel Correa**
   - Facilitator: Mazen Khallaf
   - Recorder: Z'Arn Payne

-Test Subject: Kadir Kayi Erol-Watt
+- **Test Subject: Kadir Kayi Erol-Watt**
   - Facilitator: Z'Arn Payne
   - Recorder: Mazen Khallaf

-Test Subject: Arianna Case
+- **Test Subject: Arianna Case**
   - Facilitator: Alvien Salvador
   - Recorder: Ricky Fong

-Test Subject: Baxter Alexander
+- **Test Subject: Baxter Alexander**
   - Facilitator: Ricky Fong
   - Recorder: Alvien Salvador

-Test Subject: Keira Malan
+- **Test Subject: Keira Malan**
   - Facilitator: Hamish Burke
   - Recorder: Risheet Peri

-Test Subject: Hugo Blair
+- **Test Subject: Hugo Blair**
   - Facilitator: Risheet Peri
   - Recorder: Hamish ???

 # Tasks